09:00 Registration (with Coffee & Tea)

 Marie-Eve Tremblay (Victoria, Canada) Dynamic interplay between microglia and sleep: outcomes of sleep deprivation and microglial homeostatic alterations (30')

-Emmy Hoeksema (Amsterdam) Long term effects of early nutritional interventions on amyloid pathology and microglia in a mouse model for Alzheimer’s Disease (15')
+Emmy Hoeksema (Amsterdam) Long term effects of early nutritional interventions with omega-3 dietary fatty acids on amyloid pathology and microglia in a mouse model for Alzheimer’s Disease (15')

-Christiaan Huffels (Utrecht) Using human cortical brain organoids to study neuron-glia Interactions (15')
+Christiaan Huffels (Utrecht) Using a human cortical brain organoid model to study neuron-glia interactions (15')

-Aline Mak (Amsterdam) Astro-GRASP: identification of changes in astrocyte-synapse interaction on persistent memory engram cells (15')
+Aline Mak (Amsterdam) Astro-GRASP: identification of experience- and time-dependent changes in astrocyte-synapse interactions (15')

 Session 10: Why play matters: the importance of social play for the development of brain, behaviour and welfare